jaume-rsl/Portfolio/Projects/Digital Transformation/README.md

 Once the kick-start is achieved, I guide them in upskilling.
 Some times I do "pills", some times I refer them to on-line resources, other times I need to do an on-line training explaining the procedures or tools that I will put in place for them.

 ### Knowledge Management
+Line of action #5 is Knowledge Management.
+KM (GIC in spanish), is the way chosen to achieve the goal of being a **learning organization**.

+Having a high rate of rotation in personnel, the training and availability of knowledge are paramount to our mission.
+Taking advantatge of the digital tools at hand, mainly Sharepoint, we are able to share knowledge (both implicit and explicit) in a nation-wide network of experts.

+Pushing hard to fight the resistance to change, and with the leadership of the main stakeholders, we are getting to a point in which we build communities to deal with common problems.
+These communities, share openly their findings, and work out loud to the rest of the members of the organization.

 ### Digital reporting
+With the aim to remove all possible bureaucracy and to make more data-driven decisions, a BI reporting system is being put in place to replace the traditional reporting.

+As soon as a process is digital, a Power BI report is designed to answer the questions that the decision-makers have.
+You can check out some of the reports in the Power BI or Excel sections.

+Since decision-makers and stakeholders are highly correlated, this helps even more to fight the friction (or the resistance to change).
+Once they try automated data-driven reports, they don't want to hear about traditional reporting anymore, since they realize that the speed and accuracy of traditional reporting is much worse.